 http

-.csrf(withDefaults()) // Enabled for session auth (explicit default behavior)
+.csrf(withDefaults()) // Enabled for session authentication (explicit default)

 .formLogin(withDefaults())